Sunil Thapa

-Sunil Thapa (सुनील थापा) is a Nepalese actor who has appeared in Nepali, Bollywood and Bhojpuri films.
-He started his career with the Bollywood movie Ek Duuje Ke Liye.
+Sunil Thapa (सुनील थापा; 19 May 1957 – 7 February 2026) was a Nepalese actor who appeared in Nepali, Bollywood and Bhojpuri films.
+He began his career with the Bollywood film Ek Duuje Ke Liye.
+He later appeared in notable productions including Mary Kom (2014), in which he played boxing coach Narjit Singh, and the web series The Family Man 3.